benalperim/Web_Sukit/Project1-Skeleton/README.md

     .cpp/.h:
         chatClient(.cpp)
             - This file initiates a client, creates a socket inbetween the server and the client.
 Send and recieves messages from and to the server.
-The recieve is threaded so it can recieve multiple messages. client(.h)
+The recieve is threaded so it can recieve multiple messages. chatUser(.h)
+            - This is an object that is similar to userObject, minus the socket tied to it. (graveyard) client(.h)
             - Contains the necessities for a client, including a way to store hostname, username, and port number Commands(.cpp/.h)(graveyard)